-B. SPECIFICATIONS PAGE
+SPECIFICATIONS PAGE

-- (1) The specifications page shall include the benefits, amounts, durations, premium information (including any policy fees), and any other benefit data applicable to the insureds. - (2) The specifications page shall list the actual ages of all insureds along with, if applicable, the joint equal issue age. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
-In additionHowever, if the company does not intend to will not credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.
+- (1) The specifications page shall include the benefits, amounts, durations, premium information, and any other benefit data applicable to the insureds. - (2) The specifications page shall list the actual ages of all insureds along with, if applicable, the joint equal issue age. - (3) If the policy is a participating policy, the specifications page shall indicate that the dividends are not guaranteed.
+In addition, if the company does not intend to credit dividends, then the specifications page shall state that dividends are not expected or anticipated to be paid.